lowRISC/opentitan/hw/ip/otp_ctrl/doc/_index.md

 Chunks that are not aligned with 128bit are padded with zero, and the finalization operation consists of another 31-round encryption pass with a finalization constant.
 Note that both the IV as well as the finalization constant are global netlist constants chosen by the silicon creator.

-#### Unlock Token Hashing

-The unlock hashing function is used by the life cycle controller to pass the RAW unlock token through a one-way function before performing the actual token comparison with the netlist constant.
-This makes it harder to reverse engineer and break the RAW unlock process since in addition to extracting the hashed RAW unlock token, an attacker would have to invert the one-way function (or find a collision).
-The hash process is similar to the digest calculation, and uses the PRESENT primitive in a Merkle-Damgard construction to reduce the 128bit token into two 64bit hash-halves as illustrated in subfigure c).

-Due the PRESENT primitive being a 64bit cipher, the hash produced in this manner is essentially 64bit in strength, which would make the two 64bit halves susceptible to brute-force collision attacks if they where computed completely independently.
-To that end, the second 64bit halve is computed in a chained way by using the first 64bit halve as IV input.

 #### Scrambling Key Derivation

-The key derivation functions for ephemeral SRAM and static FLASH scrambling keys employ a similar construction as the digest calculation and token hashing functions.
+The key derivation functions for ephemeral SRAM and static FLASH scrambling keys employ a similar construction as the digest calculation function.
-In particular, the keys are derived by repeatedly reducing a (partially random) block of data into a 64bit block, as illustrated in subfigures d) and e).
+In particular, the keys are derived by repeatedly reducing a (partially random) block of data into a 64bit block, as illustrated in subfigures c) and d).

 For ephemeral SRAM scrambling keys, the data block is composed of the 128bit SRAM_DATA_KEY_SEED stored in OTP, as well as 128bit of fresh entropy fetched from the CSRNG.
 This process is repeated twice in order to produce a 128bit key.